grade of "C" or higher is required in Composition I and II at Troy

 All students must be interviewed by the Athletic Training Program Board of

-must also submit three letters of recommendation and have documented a
+three letters of recommendation and have documented a minimum of 40

-minimum of 40 observation hours under a certified athletic trainer prior to
+observation hours under a certified athletic trainer prior to being considered

-GPA of 3.0 prior to admission into the AT Program.
-AT 1101 must also
+minimum GPA of 3.0 prior to admission into the AT Program.
+AT 1101 must also be completed under

 6. Each student accepted into the AT Program must submit a signed agreement